SoujitD-SAP/Airport/README.md

 # Getting Started

-Welcome to your new project.
+Welcome to the Airport project.

-It contains these folders and files, following our recommended project layout:
+It contains these folders and files, following CAP recommended project layout:

 File or Folder | Purpose
 ---------|----------